emma1119/emma1119/README.md

 - 👋 Hi, Thanks for stopping by my Gitbuh page.
-I’m @emma1119.
-- 👀 I’m interested in applying Machine Learning and advance analytics to solve real-life problems using data.
+- My name is Emma Liu.
+I’m interested in applying Machine Learning and advance analytics to solve real-life problems using data.
 I will update my repos to share interesting projects which I have done or useful learnings materials.
-- 🌱 I’m currently learning NLP📘, AI📘, ML using Python📘, Microsoft Azure Cloud, and Latte Art☕
+- 🌱 I’m currently learning NL, A, ML using Pytho, Microsoft Azure Cloud, and Latte Art☕
-- 💞️ I’m looking to collaborate on projects and connect with people with similar goals and passion for Data Science
+- 💞️ I’m looking to collaborate on projects and connect with people with similar inspritions and passionate about Data Science
 - 📫 Feel free to connect with me through LinkedIn: https://www.linkedin.com/in/emma-hongfan-liu/